-- Increased updraft speed

-- Increased updraft diameter
+• Increased updraft diameter

-- Larger cloud

-- Process more water

-- Last longer
+- Process more water - Last longer

 Micro-physical and Dynamic Seeding

 - It is typically very difficult to seed for one effect without affecting the other.
 For example, - Seeding to enhance the Bergeron-Findeisen mechanism (micro-physical effect) by adding ice nuclei to the cloud will cause some ice crystals to form.
 This will release latent heat of fusion, giving the cloud additional buoyancy (dynamic effect).